 How Much Does it Cost to go to an Opiate Detox Center?

-Opiate detox centers can vary in terms of costs based on the level of care patients needed.
+Opiate detox centers can vary in terms of costs based on the level of care patients need.
 For example, if someone uses medications during detox, then they can expect detox to cost more to cover the costs of prescriptions.
 Additionally, substance abuse treatment is considered an essential health benefit.
 Since detox is the first step in opiate abuse treatment, the insurance provider could cover some or all of the costs for detox.
-However, most insurance carriers will cover services that are deemed medically necessary, which includes drug rehab.
+However, insurance carriers like Cigna and UHC will cover services that are deemed medically necessary, which includes drug rehab.

 Contact the insurance company for more information about coverage for opiate detox.
 To add, someone can also contact any facilities they are interested in to discuss payment options and plans.
 Some facilities can help with any out-of-pocket expenses if someone doesn’t have the money to cover it.
 Always consider the costs of not receiving treatment as well.

 Opiate addiction can negatively impact someone’s physical health and lead to issues maintaining employment.
 Unfortunately, legal issues can arise if someone is abusing illegal substances.
 Fines and legal fees can add up quickly.
 Therefore, opiate detox is worth the investment to prevent the severe financial consequences of addiction.

 If you or a loved one are struggling with opiate use disorder, we can help.
 When you come to our opiate detox center in Memphis, Tennessee, we prepare you for the rest of your recovery.
 Our detox programs begin with an initial assessment to determine your current state of health.
 We accept various insurances such as UnitedHealthcare, Aetna others.
 Additionally, we offer treatment near those in Jonesboro, Arkansas.